Experiential signage can take many forms.

-Experiential signage is designed to promote an interaction between the sign information and the user (person viewing the signage).
-From architectural signage to creative wayfinding signs and environmental graphics, experiential graphic design has opened so many more possibilities for businesses and corporations to get their message across and engage the viewer.
+Experiential signs are designed to promote an interaction between the sign information and the user (person viewing the signage).
+From architectural signage to creative wayfinding signs and environmental graphics, experiential graphic design has opened so many more possibilities for businesses and corporations.
+You too can use experiential signage to get your message across and engage the viewer.

-Themed motion graphics, signage with optical illusions, 2D signage boards, and 3D signage for exhibits and branding; these are all examples of experiential graphics and signage.
-Experiential graphic designers incorporate technology, images, form, typography and unique content to create an exclusive environment that interacts with the audience and successfully communicates your message.
+Themed motion graphics, signage with optical illusions, 2D signage boards, and 3D signage for exhibits and branding; these are all examples of experiential signage and graphics.
+Experiential graphic designers incorporate technology, images, form, typography, and unique content to create an exclusive environment that interacts with the audience and successfully communicates your message.

 Experiential graphic designers take into consideration the venue in which the finished product will be displayed.
 They also design according to how they want individuals to interact and respond to the message within the venue.
 These two pieces of the puzzle are imperative to creating experiential signage that truly does create a unique experience for the intended audience.